Opposition futile Trump wants to govern with these hardliners and loyal companions

 Scott would be Trump's preferred choice: as a committed hardliner, he is fully on his course and is considered extremely loyal.
 Elon Musk is also a fan of the senator from Florida.

-However, Senators John Thune and John Cornyn also have a good chance: self-confident, traditional Republicans who sometimes disarm verbally and have even allowed themselves to criticize Trump in the past.
+However, Senators John Thune and John Cornyn also have a good chance: self-confident, traditional Republicans who are sometimes verbally disarming and have even allowed themselves to criticize Trump in the past.
 A moderate majority leader in the Senate could provide a little balance.

 Trump himself has not commented on the upcoming election in the Senate - and is doing well to remain silent.
 Senators, including Republicans, do not like to be told what to do by the White House.
 They are simply too powerful and self-confident for that.